 I know this may upset some readers – but please understand what is being addressed.
 This is not speaking of the child with medical/physical challenges.
 This is speaking of the healthy child that is allowed to create bad (and disrespectful) habits from their youngest years.
 [PS I am guilty of some, too — thankfully there is grace].

 “When we stop teaching, demanding and applying the consequences, we are building ignorance.
 An ethically-built knowledge (of responsibility and work) enriches the individual, society and the world around – for life.
 A small educational (teaching) action (by a parent) today brings big and important differences in the future.” ~Içami Tiba

-Interestingly, Içami Tiba, a Brazilian educator and speaker, reflects on what happens when we don’t utilize rules and teach self-control to our young children.
-It tends to generate young adults who may need to be sustained for the rest of their lives.
+Içami Tiba, a Brazilian educator and speaker, reflects on what happens when we don’t utilize rules and teach self-control to our young children.
+It tends to generate young adults who will need to be sustained for the rest of their lives.